heistp/lfqsim/README.md

 * `FastPull` if true, use an experimental pull method that copies the queue tail to the scan position and shortens the tail by one
 * `MaxSize` the maximum size of the queue, in bytes
+* `LateDump` if true, dump LFQ state on late packets
+* `LateDumpPackets` if true, when dumping LFQ state on late packets, include info on each packet in the queues
 * `FlowDefs` an array of flow definitions, each of which contains:
   * `Offset` offset from beginning of simulation to start enqueueing
   * `Interval` the number of simulation ticks from one enqueue to the next